Nutrition and Dental for Seniors

 Older adults with functional or cognitive decline face barriers to receiving dental care daily.
 And for older adults who have lived a lifetime of poor dental habits – change can be hard.
 These are daily habits that have been instilled over a lifetime.
 While change is hard, it can happen.

-Then there can be a lack of awareness that they need good oral care.
+Then there can be a lack of awareness that they need good oral care and dental for seniors.
 There can be a misconception that because of their age or because they wear dentures, they don’t need to see a dentist or take care of their oral health.
 They may be unaware of the risks associated with poor oral hygiene.

 And let’s also mention fear of dental procedures.
 Dental anxiety is a real thing.
 And it can lead to avoidance of dental care.
 This is a legitimate issue that should be addressed if present.